-Did you know I use to be a special education teacher??
-That’s what I did in my previous life.
-So when I was asked by a few people for ideas on how to organize and declutter with ADHD, I put on my teacher hat and got to thinking.
-I implemented a lot of ideas in my classroom and the classrooms I worked in.
-So everything that I am suggesting I have used with individuals with ADHD.
+In my previous life, I was a special education teacher.
+So when I was asked by a few people for ideas on how to organize and declutter when you have ADHD, I put on my teacher hat and got thinking.
+I implemented a lot of these ideas in my classrooms, so everything I suggest is something I’ve used while working with individuals with ADHD.

 Some links may contain affiliates.